Go to the top of this page

 Percentage of significant suppliers assessed 100%

-Percentage of suppliers with substantial actual
+Percentage of suppliers with substantial actual /

-/potential negative impacts with agreed corrective action/improvement plan
+potential negative impacts with agreed corrective action/improvement plan

 100%

-Number of suppliers with substantial actual
+Number of suppliers with substantial actual /

-/potential negative impacts that were terminated
+potential negative impacts that were terminated (of which Tier-1 suppliers)

 This table can be scrolled horizontally.

-■Coverage and progress of suppliers with corrective action plans
+Coverage and progress of suppliers with corrective action plans

 This table can be scrolled horizontally.

-Corrective action plan support FY 2022
+Corrective action plan support FY2024

-Percentage of suppliers assessed with substantial actual
+Percentage of suppliers assessed with substantial actual/

-/potential negative impacts supported in corrective action plan implementation
+potential negative impacts supported in corrective action plan implementation

 100%